rithreaksa/cooper_client/README.md

 * Semantic ui
 ```

-## future development
+## Future Development

-* add a "Remember Me" option so the user don't need to sign in every time they change or refrech page
+* Add a "Remember Me" option so the user don't need to sign in every time they change or refresh page
 * BMI calculator
-* The ability to send the performance data in, for example, an Email.
+* The ability to send the performance data to, for example, an Email.